 These processes do not directly generate value for the customer.
 Having said that, the support processes are also vital for the enterprise.
 The processes like management process, accounting processes, and human resource processes facilitate the working of an organization.

 Enhancing these processes means making the fundamentally and strategically strong.
 Although the support processes, do not add value to the client directly, they help in developing a solid working environment.

 Similar to support processes, the Management processes do not add value to the end customer but still they very important types of business processes.
 These processes are more oriented toward monitoring and analyzing business activities.

 Management processes help in making the enterprise a brand and by standing out and providing its clients with value in intangible terms.
 Management processes involve direct decision-making and leadership execution in the frontline.

 Identification of appropriate BPM roles and responsibilities within the organization.
-Who are the key players in BPM?
+Who are the key players in BPM life cycle?
 What level of support will the organization’s BPM initiatives get from top management and the other members of the organization?

-Identification of methodologies and performance measures to be used in BPM.
+Identification of methodologies and performance measures to be used in BPM life cycle.

 The second step is creating a business model.
 It is typically a process of making visual display of the processes.
 It includes the order of events in the workflow.

 An example of such a visualization can be: –

 Initiate à Form completed à Review by the manager à Form updated as per the reviews and resubmission done à Approval of request by manager à Approval of request by CEO à Completion.